|Born||in Oakland, California, USA|

 Mini Bio (1)

 Known professionally as Joel Evans, he's the go-to guy for music that rings with romantic realism, whether heard in Hollywood blockbusters, hip indie films, network or daytime TV dramas.
-The hit film Wedding Crashers ranks among Evans' highest profile music usages, but with over 400 television episodes and 90 big screen credits there's no shortage of exposure for Cinemasters, Evans' burgeoning library of custom music that spotlights swing, jazz and big band.
+The hit film Wedding Crashers ranks among Evans' highest profile music usages, but with over 100 big screen credits and 400 television episodes there's no shortage of exposure for Cinemasters, Evans' burgeoning library of custom music that spotlights swing, jazz and big band.

 Mentored by a former radio pianist who encouraged his ear training, when Evans repaired an old FM radio the airwaves delivered another revelation: the improvisations of Erroll Garner.